ayhan/next-tailwind-whatsapp-telegram/README.md

-# Whatsapp and Telegram Clone with Tailwind
+# Whatsapp and Telegram Clone with Tailwind, Only UI

 ![](demo.gif)